Continuous wear contact lenses: a simple choice

 With the ongoing improvements and developments of extended wear contacts, these lenses are now available in a huge range of types, enabling just about anyone to enjoy this simple and maintenance-free vision treatment.

 Today, continuous wear lenses can be used to correct nearsightedness or farsightedness .
-And specialised lenses are also available for conditions that are a bit more difficult to treat, such as astigmatism and presbyopia.
-Typical examples are Purevision or Airoptix Night & Day.
+Specialised lenses are also available for conditions that are a bit more difficult to treat, such as astigmatism and presbyopia.
+Typical examples are Purevision 2 HD or Airoptix Night & Day Aqua.

 You should also remember to get your eyes checked on a routine basis to ensure your needs don't change.
 Depending on your age and other circumstances, you may even be eligible for a free eye exam on the NHS.